-You’ll need to learn about the philosophy of chiropractic, how to use cutting-edge digital x-ray technology, how to perform specific adjustments to help the body correct vertebral subluxations, as well as many other important subjects.
+You’ll need to learn about the philosophy of chiropractic, how to use cutting-edge digital x-ray technology, and how to perform specific adjustments to help the body correct vertebral subluxations.
 But that doesn’t mean that studying at Sherman College is only about coursework.
 In fact, our friendly campus and small class sizes help you feel welcome and supported throughout your studies.
 You’ll know both your instructors and your peers, and will have plenty of opportunities to participate in school clubs, community sports teams, and many other on campus activities.

 But what does that education look like on a day-to-day basis?
 What would it really be like to be a student at a top chiropractic school?
 Read this blog to find out!

 Start Your Morning at Chiropractic College With in-Depth Classroom Theory

 If you were a student at Sherman College, your day might start with a course in neuro anatomy or chiropractic technique philosophy.
 At Sherman College, you don’t just learn the theory behind vertebral subluxation, you learn the art of performing precise, specific adjustments and the “why,” of chiropractic.
 You’ll even develop business success and communication skills so that you are prepared to open your very own practice after graduation.

 Let’s imagine that your first course of the day is Subluxation Theories.
 During this class, you might spend the morning discovering the research on the science of vertebral subluxations, and how those theories are an important part of chiropractic.
 Or perhaps you’d start your day with a course in clinical case management, where you’ll learn how to manage patient cases and perfect your doctor-patient interaction skills.

 Take a Break at The Farmer’s Table in Between Classes

 After your first class ends, you might have a small break before your next class.
 You could use that time to ask your instructor a few questions, or maybe pop into Sherman College’s extensive library for a quick study session.